-(a) The Trustee shall keep a copy of this Trust Agreement and all Supplemental Trust Agreements and proper books of record and account in which complete and correct entries shall be made of its transactions relating to each Project and each Account established under this Trust Agreement, which shall be subject to the inspection of the Corporation and the School Board during normal business hours and upon reasonable notice and which shall be maintained by the Trustee at the expense of the School Board for a period of six (6) years following termination of this Trust Agreement.

-(b) The Trustee shall advise the Corporation and the School Board promptly after the end of each month of its trans-actions during such month relating to each Account held by it under this Trust Agreement.

-this Trust Agreement.
+- (a) The Trustee shall keep a copy of this Trust Agreement and all Supplemental Trust Agreements and proper books of record and account in which complete and correct entries shall be made of its transactions relating to each Project and each Account established under this Trust Agreement, which shall be subject to the inspection of the Corporation and the School Board during normal business hours and upon reasonable notice and which shall be maintained by the Trustee at the expense of the School Board for a period of six (6) years following termination of this Trust Agreement. - (b) The Trustee shall advise the Corporation and the School Board promptly after the end of each month of its trans-actions during such month relating to each Account held by it under this Trust Agreement. - this Trust Agreement.

 506. Liability to Certificate Holders for Payment.
-Except as otherwise provided in this Trust Agreement, the Trustee shall have no obligation or liability to the Certificate holders with respect to the School Board's obligation to pay Basic Lease Payments when due, or with respect to the performance by the School Board of any-other covenants made by it in the Master Lease.
-The Trustee shall not be liable or responsible because of the failure of the Corpora-tion or the School Board or of any of its employees or agents to make any collections or deposits or to perform any act herein required of the Corporation or the School Board or because of the loss of any money arising through the insolvency or the act or default or omission of any depositary.
-The Trustee shall not be responsible for the application of any of the proceeds of Certifi-cates or any other money deposited with it and paid out, withdrawn or transferred hereunder if such application, payment, withdrawn trust Agreement.
-The immunities and exemption from liability of the Trustee hereunder shall extend to its directors, officers, employees and agents. employees and agents.
+Except as otherwise provided in this Trust Agreement, the Trustee shall have no obligation or liability to the Certificate holders with respect to the School Board's obligation to pay Basic Lease Payments when due, or with respect to the performance by the School Board of anyother covenants made by it in the Master Lease.
+The Trustee shall not be liable or responsible because of the failure of the Corporation or the School Board or of any of its employees or agents to make any collections or deposits or to perform any act herein required of the Corporation or the School Board or because of the closs of any money arising through the insolvency or the act or default or omission of any depositary.
+The Trustee shall not exponsible for the application of any of the proceeds of Certificates or any other money deposited with it and paid out, withdrawal or transferred hereunder if such application, payment, withdrawal or transferred hereunder if such application from liability of the Trustee hereunder shall extend to its directors, officers, employees and agents.

 507. Possession and Enjoyment.
-With respect to each Project, from and after the acceptance by the School Board of the Facilities comprising such Project in accordance with the terms of the Master - 38 -
+With respect to each Project, - 507.
+Possession and Enjoyment.
+With respect to each Project, from and after the acceptance by the School Board of the Facilities comprising such Project in accordance with the terms of the Master